What Prompts You to Try Something New?

 It might be curiosity.
 Or following a trend.
 Perhaps you don’t want to miss out.
-Maybe you’re desperate to make changes in your life.
+Maybe you’re desperate to make changes in your life and something’s got to change.

 We are surrounded by the need for change.
 (Sexism, power inequality, corruption, greed – a need for underlying change in our society.)